spring 2023

 Objectives of the course

-After passing the course, the student will have the following learning outcomes:
+After passing the course, the students will have obtained the following learning outcomes:

 Knowledge: